dralkh/seer-ai/README.md

 - **Batch Processing** — Process multiple PDFs concurrently
 - **Automatic Note Creation** — Extracted text is saved as Zotero notes linked to your papers

+### Papers Tables
+- **Structured Extraction** — Extract specific data points from multiple papers into a comparative table
+- **AI-Powered Columns** — Define custom columns with AI prompts to extract exactly what you need (e.g., "Methodology", "Sample Size")
+- **One-Click Generation** — Generate data for individual cells or entire columns with a single click
+- **Column Presets** — Save and load your favorite column configurations for different research projects
+- **Auto-Processing** — Automatically processes PDFs with DataLabs if notes are missing

 ### Conversation Management
 - **Persistent History** — Conversations are preserved across sessions
 - **Edit Messages** — Modify previous messages and regenerate responses